HBrochet/MultivariateCreativeTelescoping.jl/docs/src/OtherFunctionalities.md

 ```

 This package provides tools to compute in this quotient.
-During the precomputation step the user has to choose a value for the parameter ``sigma``.
+First a precomputation has to be done for which the user has to choose a value for the parameter sigma.
 The larger sigma is, the more relations between elements of  ``\int M`` the algorithm will know.
 After this precomputation step is done, it is possible to try to find a smaller representative for an element of the quotient w.r.t. the order of A
-and to get every element up to a certain degree that can do not have smaller representative (at least for the current sigma).
+and to get every element up to a certain degree that can do not have smaller representatives (at least for the current sigma).

+It is known that for sigma sufficiently large these functions returns respectively the smallest representative and all the irreducible monomials.
+The user is encouraged to experiment with this parameter.
 ```@docs
 representative_in_integral_module_precomp
 ```